The Taxotere® Lawsuit: Permanent Alopecia Caused By Cancer Treatment

 Outside research studies have also shown evidence of this trend.
 A 2006 study conducted by Dr. Scot Sedlacek, an oncologist at Rocky Mountain Cancer Centers in Denver, CO, concluded that 6.3 percent of breast cancer patients who were given Taxotere® as part of their chemotherapy regimen grew back less than 50 percent of their hair.

-While permanent alopecia is the most apparent complication that patients are experiencing after chemotherapy treatment with Taxotere®, other potential side effects may include:
+While temporary hair loss is listed as a possible complication that patients are experiencing after chemotherapy treatment with Taxotere®, other potential side effects may include:

 - Constipation or diarrhea

 - Changes in the color of your finger or toe nails